 FEDERAL COLLEGE WORK STUDY

-4. If offered, employment should be accepted only if you feel comfortable with an additional responsibility beyond your class schedule.
+If offered, employment should be accepted only if you feel comfortable with the additional responsibility beyond your class schedule.

 Job locations are varied and include almost every segment of the institution: administrative and academic departmental offices, laboratories, athletics, library, residence halls, recreation center and safety and security.

 The Auxiliary program is funded directly by the institution.

 Auxiliary earnings are not applied to tuition or other institutional charges.